scriptnull/vishnubharathi.codes/source/_posts/kvm.md

 ## Kernel modules
 After googling a bit, I arrived at this [awesome link](https://linux.die.net/lkmpg/x40.html) which teaches about kernel modules.

 Basically it is where action is!
 You can add functionality to the kernel by loading modules to it instead of writing down all the code in the main kernel code.
-This would result in a monolithic kernel with bigger size and complexity.
+Having this modular approach avoids ending up with a monolithic kernel which has bigger size and complexity.

 Ok, let us see what kernel modules are running in my pi. (`lsmod` is our friend)